INTERSECT-SDK/python-sdk/examples/SUBMISSION_RULES.md

 There are a few rules we have for submitting examples to IntersectSDK.

+## File naming convention

+The client file should match the format `<EXAMPLE>_client.py` , where `<EXAMPLE>` roughly corresponds to the name of the example.

+The service files should all match the format `<PURPOSE>_service.py`, where `<PURPOSE>` roughly corresponds to the name of the example and, if multiple services, what the service does.

+Modules are allowed but should be contained within the example directory.
+Any module file with shared imports should not end with `_client.py` or `_service.py` .

-## Schemas and services
+## Schemas for services

 All example services should have an associated schema file (.json) in the repository.
-Here are a few ways we can generate the schema for the HelloWorld Service
+Here are a few ways we can generate the schema for the HelloWorld Service:

 1) Write your own script which uses `get_schema_from_model` from the INTERSECT-SDK, which returns a dictionary.
 You'll need to provide this function your CapabilityImplementation class, your HierarchyConfig, and your application version.
 You can then dump the dictionary to JSON (please use `indent=2` as an argument).